henryyu92/basic-example/example-java/src/site/doc/Concurrent/lock/readWriteLock.md

 protected final int tryAcquireShared(int unused) {
   /*
    * Walkthrough:
-   * 1. If write lock held by another thread, fail.
+   * 1. If write lock held by another example.thread, fail.
-   * 2. Otherwise, this thread is eligible for
+   * 2. Otherwise, this example.thread is eligible for
    *    lock wrt state, so ask if it should block
    *    because of queue policy.
 If not, try
    *    to grant by CASing state and updating count.